timkelty/twig-tips/component-improvements.md

 ## Improvement #4: Make your include an embed, if needed.

-Right before launch, the client request a new card layout that re-uses everything except the heading style?
+Right before launch, the client request a one-off new card layout that re-uses the card styling, but has different contents.

-Easily use your include as an embed where needed.
+Instead of duplicating the card component and changing the contents, you can use your include as an embed where needed.

 ```
 {# _news/index.twig #}